-Over 52% of secondary school students who studied agriculture/horticulture courses/programmes in 2022 went on to further tertiary education or employment in the industry.
-This indicates a strong interest and commitment to the agriculture/horticulture sector among these students.
+Of the 18 secondary school teachers that responded, it was identified that 52% of secondary school students who studied agriculture/horticulture programmes/ courses in Year 13 of 2022 went on to further tertiary education or employment in the industry.
+Even though a small subset of student numbers, this indicates a strong interest and commitment to the agriculture/ horticulture sector among these students.

-significant 62% of these students graduated urban from secondary schools.
-This suggests that urban schools are playing a crucial role in preparing further students for education employment in the agriculture/ horticulture sector.
+A significant 62% of these students graduated from the nine urban secondary schools who responded.
+This suggests that urban schools are playing a crucial role in preparing students for further education or employment in the agriculture/horticulture sector.